AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 Refining an Abstract State
 ---------------------------------------------------------------------

 Once an abstract state has been declared in a package, it must be refined into its constituents using a :ada:`Refined_State` aspect.
-The :ada:`Refined_State` aspect must be placed on the package's body even if the package previously did not require a body.
+The :ada:`Refined_State` aspect must be placed on the package's body even if the package previously did not require a body before the addition of :ada:`Abstract_State`.
 For each state abstraction declared for the package, the refined state lists the set of variables which are represented by this state abstraction.

 If an abstract state is specified for a package, then it must be complete, in the sense that every hidden variable must be part of a state